 they have very low film thickness

-Below is a picture of a tooth crown.
-You can see that the tooth is shaved down on all sides and that the crown fits on the tooth like a 'tooth cap'.
+Below is a picture of a dental crown.
+You can see that the tooth is shaved down on all sides and that the dental crown fits on the tooth like a 'tooth cap'.

 Dental Crown Materials Available